Understanding Drug Rehab Detoxification

 Users suffering from nephritis, epilepsy, diabetes, cerebral damage, hypothyroidism and hepatic impairment are advised to use Disulfiram cautiously and only under strict medical supervision.
 The drug should not be administered to people with psychosis or severe heart disease or clients who may be allergic to the drug (6).

 Antidepressants have several functions during detoxification.
 For instance, sedating antidepressants like trazodone and imipramine may be prescribed to a client who is struggling with withdrawal symptoms.
-Clients withdrawing from amphetamines may be prescribed antidepressant medication to minimize depression, which is usually associated with quitting drugs.
+Clients withdrawing from amphetamines may be prescribed antidepressant medication to minimise depression, which is usually associated with quitting drugs.
 (7)

 Some tricyclic antidepressants react with neurotransmitters like norepinephrine, dopamine and serotonin that regulate moods.
 Drugs like methamphetamines severely affect the neurotransmitters, and tricyclic antidepressants block the absorption of serotonin and norepinephrine.
 This allows the buildup of the compounds in the brain, which helps in improving the client’s moods.
 (7)